sushilsridhar/cs-fundamentals/ds/README.md

 # Java Generics

 Using Generics it is possible to create classes that work with different data types,
-and provides type safety feature
+and provides type safety feature at compile time

 <ins>Java 1.4</ins>